 During 2011, the Company invested in Muskie Proppant LLC ("Muskie"), formerly known as Muskie Holdings LLC.
 Muskie processes and sells sand for use in hydraulic fracturing by the oil and natural gas industry and holds certain rights in a lease covering land in Wisconsin for mining oil and natural gas fracture grade sand.
-During the three months ended March 31, 2014, Gulfport paid \$1.0 million in cash calls to Muskie.
+During the six months ended June 30, 2014, Gulfport paid \$1.0 million in cash calls to Muskie.

 The Company entered into a loan agreement with Muskie effective July 1, 2013, under which it loaned Muskie \$0.9 million.
-Interest accrues at the prime rate plus 2.5% and the loan has a maturity date of July 31, 2014.
-At March 31, 2014, the outstanding balance on the loan is included in notes receivable-related party on the accompanying consolidated balance sheets.
+Interest accrues at the prime rate plus 2.5% and the loan had a maturity date of July 31, 2014.
+Subsequent to June 30, 2014, an amendment was made to the loan agreement which changed the maturity date of the loan to July, 31 2015.
+At June 30, 2014, the outstanding balance on the loan is included in notes receivable-related party on the accompanying consolidated balance sheets.